3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 This article will show you how to perform and interpret measurements of some of embedded systems computational resources.
-Case covered here will be an attempt to resolve a question whether our configuration will be enough for the given tasks, or an upgrade of the hardware specification will be necessary.
-IoT and embedded systems tend to often get very big in terms of device number.
+Case covered here will be an attempt to resolve a question whether our configuration will be sufficient for the given tasks, or an upgrade of the hardware specification will be necessary.
+IoT and embedded systems often tend to overgrow in terms of device number.
 It is necessary to perform such analysis and match the specification exactly with the planned workload and the profit from such action will show as the system grows larger.

 Hardware configuration we will use is based on [RTE](https://3mdeb.com/products/open-source-hardware/rte/) with Orange Pi Zero 256MB.
-This is the default configuration with which it is shipped.
+This is the default configuration with which the device is shipped.
 A question may be made, whether 256MB of memory is sufficient, or should alternative, 512MB Orange Pi Zero be worth upgrading to.
-We will compare the usage of memory on two operating systems - Armbian and Yocto.
-We used Armbian version 5.32.170919.
+We will compare the usage of memory on the two operating systems - Armbian and Yocto.
+We've used Armbian
+version: 5.32.170919.
 Armbian binaries can be downloaded [here](https://dl.armbian.com/_old/orangepizero/archive/).
 [Yocto meta-rte](https://github.com/3mdeb/meta-rte) which we used can be found [here](https://cloud.3mdeb.com/index.php/s/myTkar9CgrgKG9m/download).
 Memory will be checked before and during the run of regression test suite.